Neptune Blog

 Examples of time series projects

-Time series are represented in many industries, and there are a lot of real-world examples of time series projects.
-Here, we’ll mention only some of them.
+Time series data are present in many industries, and there are many real-world applications.
+Let’s mention some of them:

 Website traffic prediction

-The main idea is to predict the amount of traffic for a specific website and, based on that, optimize resource allocation.
-It might help load balancer to distribute network or application traffic across a number of servers.
-Besides that, it’s possible to develop ML solutions for anomaly detection in web traffic in order to find potential hacker attacks.
+The main idea is to predict the traffic for a particular website and optimize resource allocation based on that.
+This could help the load balancer distribute network or application traffic across a number of servers.
+Besides that, it’s possible to develop ML solutions for anomaly detection in web traffic to find potential hacker attacks.

-Many organizations such as Facebook, Amazon, eBay, and others use similar applications in order to predict and monitor internet traffic.
+Many organizations, such as Facebook, Amazon, eBay, and others, use similar applications to predict and monitor internet traffic.

 Time series projects in healthcare

-Time series data in healthcare, such as electronic health records (EHR) and registries, represent valuable sources of information about patients and can be used in many ways for patient benefits.
-Using this data, it’s possible to develop ML models that provide a much deeper understanding of individual trajectories of health and disease such as cancer, Alzheimer, cardiovascular diseases, COVID-19, and many others.
+Time series data in healthcare, such as electronic health records (EHRs) and registries, are valuable sources of information about patients and can be used in many ways to benefit them.
+Using this data, it’s possible to develop ML models that provide a much deeper understanding of individual trajectories of health and disease such as cancer, Alzheimer’s, cardiovascular diseases, COVID-19, and many others.

-With time series and ML models, it is possible to find out the risks of mortality, relapse, and complications in the future and to recommend prescriptions and precautions for the same.
+With time series and ML models, it is possible to find out the risk of mortality, relapse and complications in the future and to recommend prescriptions and precautions for the same.

 Stock market prediction

-Stock market forecasting is a very challenging task in which the main objective is to create various strategies for forecasting future stock prices.
-The stock market has very volatile and chaotic behavior because of many factors, such as the global economy, financial reports, politics, and others.
+Forecasting the stock market is a very challenging task in which the main objective is to create various strategies for predicting future stock prices.
+The stock market has a very volatile and chaotic behavior due to many factors, such as the global economy, financial reports, politics and others.

 In general, there are many ways to apply stock market forecasting methods.
-Some of them are trend predicting, long-term price forecasting, volatility predicting, daily, hourly, or high-frequency trading, and similar.
+Some of them are trend predicting, long-term price forecasting, volatility predicting, daily, hourly or high frequency trading and the like.

 Bitcoin trading

 Bitcoin is a digital asset whose price is determined by supply and demand.
-Similarly, as the stock market, it has very volatile and chaotic behavior, and bitcoin price predicting is a complex challenge.
-It is known that bitcoin correlates with some tech company stocks, and therefore many techniques from stock market predicting can be used.
+Similar to the stock market, it has very volatile and chaotic behavior, and predicting the bitcoin price is a complex challenge.
+It is known that bitcoin correlates with the stocks of some tech companies, and therefore many techniques from stock market prediction can be used.

 In this article, we will use bitcoin price trading as an example of a time series project.
 This article is not financial advice, and it’s written for educational purposes with a focus on time series and MLOps architecture.
 Because of that, only a simple trading strategy will be developed using Python.

-In order to write a Python program that is able to automatically place orders, we’ll use Binance exchange and Binance API with its own wrapper package python-binance.
-Also, Binance provides a demo account that allows traders to trade with “paper money” in a simulated environment.
+To write a Python program that can automatically place orders, we’ll use the Binance exchange and Binance API with its wrapper package python-binance.
+In addition, Binance offers a demo account that allows traders to trade with “paper money” in a simulated environment.
 More about that is presented in the article below.

 MLOps pipeline for time series prediction: design and scope